KalidasVijaybhak/Git_Tutor/README.md

         git status

    Show the current working tree status(that is it dilsplay all those files which in which changes hae occured)

+## Tip 6 To update local repo if chnages in remote repo exist(most simple case)
+	git pull --rebase origin master

+   With the above command we can update the local repo with the changes of the remote branch to local branch